tmcarvalho/k-smote/README.md

 - bayesTest.py - analysis of the Bayesian Test for the oracle (best solutions in out of sample).

-indexes.npy - indexes of the testing sets for all original data sets.
+indexes.npy - indexes of the testing sets.

 list_key_vars.csv - 5 random sets of quasi-identifiers for each data set.